Risk disclosure: Trading involves substantial risk of loss. Full disclaimer →

 Meridian's Revenge Entry signal monitors the interval between a loss event and the next order entry, cross-referenced against position sizing at that moment.
 It fires when the re-entry interval and size combination falls outside your own historical baseline — not a population average.

 This signal is one of seven behavioral dimensions that feed the composite Psychological Stability Index (PSI).
-A single elevated signal may raise PSI into Caution.
-Multiple signals activating simultaneously — Revenge Entry + Overtrading Pace + Size Spike — typically indicates a session in active behavioral deterioration, and pushes PSI toward Critical before any hard financial limit is reached.
+A single elevated signal may pull PSI down into Caution.
+Multiple signals activating at once — Revenge Entry, Overtrading Pace, Size Spike — typically indicates active behavioral deterioration, and drives PSI toward Critical before any hard financial limit is reached.

 What Guard can enforce

-- Session end after N consecutive losses — Guard ends the session entirely, protecting against the full revenge-trading escalation sequence
+• Session end / broker disconnect after N consecutive losses — Guard ends the session entirely, protecting against the full revenge-trading escalation sequence

 These rules are configured during a deliberate review, not in the session where they apply.
 The trigger fires automatically — no decision from the trader is required at the moment their judgment is most impaired.